Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: Nuclear Spin Sensing and Spectroscopy

-leading to a suppression of the electron spin echo when the filter function is tuned to the nuclear Larmor frequency.
-Here, $\langle \cdot\rangle_I$ denotes averaging over nuclear spin configurations.
-The measured signal is the sum of single-electron contributions given by Eq.~(\ref{eq:cosphi}).
-Figure~\ref{fig4}(b) shows nuclear spin sensing measurements for different values of $N$, obtained by sweeping the XYXYd duration $T$, and hence the location of the filter function lobes.
-We observe echo suppression at three values of $T$, with two arising from different harmonics of the filter function at the ${}^1$H Larmor frequency $\nu_H = 14.08$~MHz and a third corresponding to ${}^{13}$C nuclei with $\nu_C = 3.54$~MHz [Fig.~\ref{fig4}(a,b)].
 We further characterized the echo suppression by positioning the XYXYd filter function at a particular Larmor frequency, and varying the number of XYXYd repetitions $N$.
 Fig.~\ref{fig4}(c,d) show the resulting correlation signal.
 We independently measured the decay expected from the finite electron coherence time under XYXYd and divided the measured signal by this calibrated decay to remove its contribution.
 For both spin species, increasing $N$ leads to a progressive suppression of the echo.
-For the ${}^{13}$C resonance, the emergence of a non-zero plateau at large $N$ indicates that a fraction of electrons have negligible coupling to any ${}^{13}$C nuclear spin.
-The ratio of the initial signal to the large-$N$ plateau yields an estimated fraction of $0.49(2)$ of electrons that are appreciably coupled to at least one ${}^{13}\mathrm{C}$ spin.
-Given the ensemble size, this corresponds to around 70 electron spins.
+For the ${}^{13}$C resonance, the emergence of a non-zero plateau at large $N$ indicates that a fraction of OX063 molecules contain an electron spin with negligible coupling to any ${}^{13}$C nuclear spin.
+The ratio of the initial signal to the large-$N$ plateau yields an estimated fraction of $0.49(2)$ of OX063 molecules whose electron spin is appreciably coupled to at least one ${}^{13}\mathrm{C}$ spin.
+Given the ensemble size, this corresponds to around 70 OX063 molecules contributing to the observed contrast.